Children's Mental Health & Wellbeing

 - PATHS - We deliver the PATHS programme across school which aims to develop children’s understanding of how to manage their emotions and deal with difficult situations.

 - Each class from Reception to Year 6 chooses a PATHS pupil of the day and every child will get a turn at this.
 The purpose is to provide children with the opportunity to give and receive compliments.

 - Peace Pals spend time on both the KS1 and KS2 playground at lunchtime to encourage children to play together nicely and to talk to children who are feeling sad or lonely.

 - We have a counsellor in school who delivers 1:1 sessions as and when appropriate.

-- A staff member in school is trained to deliver ‘Drawing and Talking’ which is 1:1 child-centred therapy focusing on prevention, early intervention and recovery of mental health issues.
-More staff will be trained to deliver this in Autumn 2019.
+- A staff members in school are trained to deliver ‘Drawing and Talking’ which is 1:1 child-centred therapy focusing on prevention, early intervention and recovery of mental health issues.

-- We have theme weeks such as ‘Children’s Mental Health week’ which took place in February 2019.
-Every class in school took part in a yoga session and children also designed posters to help raise awareness of mental health.
+- We have theme weeks such as ‘Children’s Mental Health week’ and 'Anti-Bullying' designed to help raise awareness of mental health.

 - Assemblies are regularly linked to mental health.